clean-code-craft-tcq-1/test-for-analytics-sembooooo/README.md

 |---------------------------|---------------|-----------------------------------------
 Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | No            | Third party libraries or APIs.
-We shall only check if they are getting called or not.
+We shall test number of calls to it , inputs and outputs.
 Counting the breaches       | Yes           | This is part of the software being developed Detecting trends            | Yes           | This is part of the software being developed Notification utility        | No            | Third party libraries or APIs.
-We shall only check if they are getting called or not.
+We shall test number of calls to it , inputs and outputs.

 ### List the Test Cases